danbev/learning-tekton/README.md

   }
 }
 ```
-And from this we can see that the payload contains a SLSA Provenance predicate.
+And from this we can see that the payload contains a SLSA Provenance predicate,
+in this case [SLSA v2].
+The `builder` specifies the entity that produced this
+the software artifacts.
+The `invocation` is what the builder uses as its
+configuration, and the `buildConfig` is what the builder performed.
+See [schema] for all the available fields.

 And we can verify using:
 ```console